JDN89/h2m/README.md

 I still have an issue with recognizing anchor tags, but is for tomorrow.
 Today I fixed my lsp.
 Which is also time well spend, seeing that I love using neovim.

+Solved anchor tag issue.
+I think the simplest thing I can do now to fix the BUG where tags don't get recognized if they have attribtes, because now I look up a tag based on an exact match on `<h1>`, is by implementing a TRIE similar to the implementation of [TRIE in crafting interpretres chapter 16](https://craftinginterpreters.com/scanning-on-demand.html#tries-and-state-machines)
+Place TRIE logic in consumeTag and refactor makeHtmltoken

 ### 11/09/2025

 Using 2 booleans was making it very cumbersome to see in which state (you get it state) I am.
 I was using start and stop to indincate that I encountered the open_article and close_article tokens and that I could start generating and stop generating the tokens.
 I now converted it to a state machine which make it easier to have an overview of which state we are in. from there I als call the appropriat lexing functions, which is logic I pulled of the nextToken function. to make it more readable.